Southeasterly view of the U.S. 74 freeway from the U.S. 74 Business overpass west of Rockingham. 12/21/08

 - Section AA - 2 miles from west of Peachtree Road to east of Kimbrell Road.
 Construction started in July 2013 and was completed in September 2016.

 - Section AB - 1.9 miles east from Kimbrell Road to east of Plato Lee Road.
-Work started in July 2014 and continued through 2018.
+Work started in July 2014 and continued to April 2018.

 - Section E - 2.6 miles from Long Branch Road to Stony Point Road and U.S. 74 Business in Kings Mountain.
-Design work runs through 2018, followed by right-of-way purchases in 2019 and construction in 2021.
+Design work and right of way purchasing continued into 2020.
+Construction is anticipated to start in 2022.3

-Further southeast along U.S. 74, the Monroe Expressway is a new toll road under construction that will allow through traffic to bypass Monroe and Wingate from Interstate 485 to Marshville.
-Partitioned into six sections, work started on the nearly 20-mile long highway in May 2015 and continues through November 2018.
-Designated U.S. 74 Bypass, the toll road will be operated by the North Carolina Turnpike Authority.
+Further southeast along U.S. 74, the Monroe Expressway (U.S. 74 Bypass) is a toll road allowing through traffic to bypass Monroe and Wingate from Interstate 485 to Marshville.
+Partitioned into six sections, work started on the nearly 18.5-mile long expressway ran from May 2015 to November 2018.
+Opened on November 27, 2018, the toll road is operated by the North Carolina Turnpike Authority.

-U.S. 74 at Wilmington was rerouted from an overlap with U.S. 17 and 76 through downtown onto the Isabel Holmes Bridge (Parsley Street Bridge) when the Martin Luther King, Jr. Parkway was completed in September 2005.
-The parkway comprises a controlled-access route from North 3rd Street east to U.S. 17 Business (Market Street) at Eastwood Road, U.S. 74's original alignment toward Wrightsville Beach.
+U.S. 74 at Wilmington was rerouted from an overlap with U.S. 17/76 through Downtown onto the Isabel Holmes Bridge (Parsley Street Bridge) when the Martin Luther King, Jr. Parkway was completed in September 2005.
+The parkway comprises a controlled-access route from N 3rd Street east to U.S. 17 Business (Market Street) at Eastwood Road, U.S. 74's original alignment toward Wrightsville Beach.
+The realignment between U.S. 17-76-421/N.C.
+133 and U.S. 17 in Wilmington was approved by the American Association of State Highway and Transportation Officials (AASHTO) on May 6, 2005.

 ||U.S. 74 bypasses Wilmington west to Leland and east to Fairview Road en route to Wrightsville Beach.
 Photo taken 12/31/17. |